GuidesOID4VCITutorial 🎓

 POST /v2/credentials/mobile/iacas

-Create a MATTR VII mDocs credentials configuration
+Create a MATTR VII mDocs credential configuration

 Now that we have valid certificates in place, the next component we need is a Credential configuration to define the structure and branding of the issued credential.